Skip to content

 1. Navigate to the Events tab.

-3. Click on Add New Event.
+3. Click Add New Event.

 On the Default tab, fill the fields as necessary following the Data Format Table specifications.